muschitiello/PrescRiptionsData/README.md

 Three years of data are present in this Repo, in the original .zip format but alcs, conversions in RData, feather and csv format:

 #### *02_bnf/zip*:
+This are the original files downloaded from NHS website.

   * bnf 2018 01: 20200205_1580915838473_BNF_Code_Information.zip
   * bnf 2019 01: 20200205_1580915847332_BNF_Code_Information.zip